 All in all, E*Trade provides a superior brokerage experience than many of its competitors, and it’s a nice mid-range platform for those getting into investing.

 E*Trade’s variety seems to be its major advantage — there is a strategy and product for investors of any activity level, and high activity is soundly rewarded with free software upgrades and better equipment.
-This makes E*Trade a good all-purpose brokerage solution for someone who wants a little bit of everything.
+E*Trade can be one of the many options available out there that users can choose from.